 Maybe you only use condoms sometimes, or seldom, or don't use them at all.
 Maybe you want to lower your risk of getting HIV, but condoms don't always work for you.
 In that case, PrEP can be something that can help you.
 Using PrEP means taking a medicine that lowers the risk of getting HIV.
 PrEP stands for pre-exposure prophylaxis.
-The medicine is named Truvada, but there are also cheaper versions with other names from different companies.
+PrEP is available in most parts of Sweden.
+Contact your local STI-clinic to if you're interested to start with PrEP.

-- If you want to use PrEP, you have to be completely sure you do not have the HIV virus. - PrEP gives a very high level of protection, but not 100%.
+If you want to use PrEP, you have to be completely sure you do not have the HIV virus.

-- Forgetting a pill = less effective protection.
+- PrEP gives a very high level of protection, but not 100%. - Forgetting a pill = less effective protection.
 Take your pills every day. - For those only enjoying anal sex, one can choose daily PrEP or "on-demand".
 For others, daily PrEP is a safer option. - PrEP does not protect against chlamydia, gonorrhea or syphilis.
-Condoms are the only thing that lower the risk of getting sexually transmitted diseases. - · PrEP can have side effects. - It is important to get check-ups while taking the medicine.
+Condoms are the only thing that lower the risk of getting sexually transmitted diseases. - PrEP can have side effects. - It is important to get check-ups while taking the medicine.
 Ask your doctor to check up the current recommendations from "Referensgruppen för antiviral terapi".

 PrEP is an approved medical product in Sweden, and it is part of the high-cost protection system.
-This means that you never pay more than SEK 2200 per year for prescription medicine.
+This means that you never pay more than SEK 2400 per year for prescription medicine.